 Foodscape Revolution The first book by Brienne Gluvna Arthur, Foodscape Revolution celebrates the homegrown harvest; from yard to table.
 Foodscaping is essentially pairing food and flowers in the same space, a technique I’ve been using in my own vegetable garden for years to attract more pollinators and beneficial insects.
 However, Arthur takes that a step further and teaches us how we can use the parts of our yards that are traditionally landscaped, to grow plenty of nutritious homegrown vegetables, herbs, fruits, and more.
 She pairs shrubs and perennials with food crops, and shares the best edibles to grow to shave dollars off your grocery budget.
 According to Arthur, there are many benefits to embracing a foodscaping lifestyle; fresh food, healthier lifestyle, lower food costs, increased biodiversity, and a beautiful, productive landscape.

-I also think that we experts at Savvy Gardening produce some pretty awesome books, such as Jessica’s brand new release, Container Gardening Complete, which features fun and easy creative DIY projects for growing food and flowers in small spaces.
-Of course, her earlier books, like the award-winning Attracting Beneficial Bugs to Your Garden, are also super helpful to food gardeners.
+I also think that we experts at Savvy Gardening produce pretty awesome books, such as Jessica’s book Container Gardening Complete, which features fun and easy creative DIY projects for growing food and flowers in small spaces, and her award-winning Attracting Beneficial Bugs to Your Garden.
+She also wrote Plant Partners: Science-Based Companion Planting Strategies for the Vegetable Garden, which offers gardeners dozens of ways they can use scientifically tested plant partnerships to benefit the garden as a whole.

-Or, Tara’s best-selling book, Raised Bed Revolution, which has become THE guide to gardening in raised beds.
-And, I have my own collection of three food gardening books too; The Year-Round Vegetable Gardener, Groundbreaking Food Gardens, and my latest, which releases in February 2018, Veggie Garden Remix.
+You may also be interested in Tara’s best-selling book, Raised Bed Revolution, which has become THE guide to gardening in raised beds and her follow-up book, Gardening Your Front Yard.
+I have my own collection of four vegetable gardening books too; The Year-Round Vegetable Gardener, Groundbreaking Food Gardens, Veggie Garden Remix and Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden.

 What do you think are the best vegetable gardening books?